algopattern/alpaca-site/content/events/sarah-ghp/index.md

 #  country: United States

 summary: Online talk on patterns in the creative performance pratice of live coding.
-abstract: '[Sarah Groff Hennigh-Palermo](https://art.sarahghp.com/) (aka Sarah GHP) is a video artist and javascript developer based between Brooklyn and Berlin.
-She often takes her algorithmic visual art to the stage, creating it live with her handmade javascript framework [*La Habra*](https://github.com/sarahghp/la-habra), including as part of the audio/visual live coding band [Codie](https://codie.live/).
-[Sarah’s writing](https://art.sarahghp.com/essays/) on Computer Critical Computer Art demonstrates a thoughtful cultural, aesthetic and political grounding behind her glitchy, abstract and instantly recognisable work.

-For the fifth instalment of the algorithmic pattern talk series, Sarah, a [dialogue aficianado](https://outland.art/daniel-temkin-sarah-groff-hennigh-palermo/), was joined by [Alex McLean](https://thentrythis.org/about/alex-mclean/) for an interview-style chat about her work and ideas — including what analog video art has taught her about approaching the digital; historic video cruft; and the perfection of imperfection.
-Watch the archive of the talk below:
-{{< youtube mg9LGaDd0io >}}'

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.